 The second situation where ownership of your pet may come into question is upon your death.
 We all want our pet to be loved and cared for after our passing.
-As a result, if you have a pet, consider listing in your will or trust a provision that states who shall receive the pet upon your passing and also consider gifting this person a lump sum of say $5K to compensate them for caring for the pet.
-While you may create “pet trusts” and other extensive legal structures to outline the care of your pet like the billionaire Leona Helmsley who left a $12 million dollar trust fund for her dog, such trust and structures are not necessary to ensure the proper care and ownership of your pet upon your passing.
+As a result, if you have a pet, consider listing in your will or trust a provision that states who shall receive the pet upon your passing and also consider gifting this person a lump sum of, let’s say, $5K to compensate them for caring for the pet.
+While you may create “pet trusts” and other extensive legal structures to outline the care of your pet, like the billionaire Leona Helmsley who left a $12 million dollar trust fund for her dog, such trusts and structures are not necessary to ensure the proper care and ownership of your pet upon your passing.
 Consequently, a simple statement in your will or trust as to who you want to receive your pet and a grant of a certain lump sum of money to be given to them from your estate to care for the pet is the proper solution for most of us.